moritzeckardt/CS50-Introduction-to-Computer-Science/README.md

 # CS50-Introduction-to-Computer-Science
 This repository is just used to showcase my solutions for the several programming tasks of the course "CS50's Introduction to Computer Science" from the Harvard University.
+I can only recommend you to work through the various problem sets yourself.

-I have linked the task belonging to each solution at the top of every file.
+I have linked the task belonging to each solution at the top of every file as well as down here.
+So feel free to check them out together with my uploaded solutions.

-In the end I can only recommend you to work through the various problem sets yourself.

 # Problem sets solved
 Week 1 - Population: https://cs50.harvard.edu/x/2021/labs/1/population/